-Earlier ART initiation and earlier viral load suppression will likely decrease the risk of subsequent HIV transmission events22.
-This is particularly true for patients who are in the acute stages of HIV infection.
+Viral suppression resulting from ART is highly effective in preventing HIV transmission.^{24, 25} Earlier ART initiation and earlier viral load suppression will decrease the risk of subsequent HIV transmission events.
+This is particularly true for patients who are in the acute stages of HIV infection and who may be hyperinfectious because of high viral loads, but it also applies to the larger pool of patients diagnosed >6 months from infection.

 IV.
-ELIGIBILITY FOR RAPID
+Appropriate persons FOR RAPID ART start

-- Newly diagnosed HIV patient (inclusive of acute and chronic infection) - Persons with discordant HIV testing (eg, Ag/Ab test positive and differentiation test negative or indeterminate, or Ag/Ab negative but HIV RNA detectable) if there is a suspicion of acute HIV infection - Patient re-engaging in HIV care with low CD4 cell counts (<200 and/or significant comorbidities)
+- Newly diagnosed persons with HIV (inclusive of acute and chronic infection) - Persons with discordant HIV testing (eg, Ag/Ab test positive and differentiation test negative or indeterminate, or Ag/Ab negative but HIV RNA detectable) if there is a suspicion of acute HIV infection - Patients with previously-diagnosed HIV who are re-engaging in HIV care, especially those with low CD4 cell counts (<200) and/or significant co-morbidities; see section V for additional information.